RehaanA/Technical-Content-Creation-Blog-Post/blogPost.md

 * **Swift 4.0+**

 The app that we are going to create is a simple one that accepts speech as an input from the user, which is then analyzed for tone, and then a cool face with the emotion returned will be displayed on the screen.

+**Estimated Time:** This how-to article should take from anywhere between 1 and 2 hours to complete with a functioning app at the end.

 ## Setup